 - You want a reliable shoe to partner with your off-trail adventures

 - You want a waterproof neutral shoe to use for long-distance running, or ultra marathons

 The La Sportiva Lycan GTX

-- The La Sportive Lycan GTX has a Gore-Tex lining underneath the upper.
-The purpose of this component is to keep the foot from getting wet.
+- The La Sportive Lycan GTX has a Gore-Tex lining underneath the upper to keep the foot from getting wet.
 Instead of coating the upper with a Gore-Tex film, the waterproof material was made into a lining to allow a bit of breathability.

 - The forefoot of the shoe has a wider volume for optimal comfort.
-Commonly, feet tend to swell during trail runs.
 The wider volume caters to the natural swelling of the foot, preventing runners from feeling constriction mid-run.
-It also improves the runner's balance during toeing off.
+It also improves the runner's balance during toe-off.

 - On the outsole is a Rock Guard that has been combined with the Impact Brake System (IBS).
 The combination makes the bottom of the shoe ideal for taking on hard, rocky terrain without any slipping or sliding.

 The highly durable outsole of the La Sportiva Lycan GTX

 The material the outsole is made of is called Frixion Blue Compound.
 It is marked with a blue “X” sign near the heel.
 This rubber is highly durable and can supply a good amount of grip while maintaining its bendability.
 With a rating of 5.6 on La Sportiva’s grip scale, the outsole ensures that the runner is ready for all types of terrain.